flammie/omorfi/index.md

 ## Documentation

 The main point of up-to-date documentation is these webpages.
-You should find list of all pages [on the left](#navigation).

 ### Basics